 of 2018, all new cars sold in the U.S. need to come equipped with a backup

 camera.
-Like it or not, a backup camera is now considered just as essential of a car part as seatbelts, airbags, and the rear-view mirrors whose jobs they sometimes usurp.
+Like it or not, a backup camera is now considered just as important a car part as seatbelts, airbags, and the rear-view mirrors whose jobs they sometimes usurp.

-If you drive an F-150, then you surely know how convenient they can be.
+If you drive an F-150, then you know how convenient they can be.
 The

 F-150’s backup camera can help you back

-into tight spots dent and scratch-free, and, more importantly, it can help you
+into tight spots dent and scratch-free, and, more importantly, it can help keep you

 from hitting anything or anyone in

 your truck’s blindspot.
 That all being said, it is quite a pain when your backup

 There are a handful of reasons your F-150’s backup camera could be experiencing